-NY designates upstate ‘containment zone,’ mobilizes National Guard against virus
+Some schools shut for 2 weeks in NYC suburb hit by virus

 The new coronavirus that has sickened thousands across the globe causes only mild or moderate symptoms such as fever and cough for most people.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and can sometimes be fatal.

 The vast majority of people recover.
-According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
+According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover. .
+In mainland China, where the virus first exploded, more than 80,000 people have been diagnosed and more than 58,000 have so far recovered.

 There have been no deaths in New York state, though a patient believed to have contracted the virus while traveling abroad died in nearby northern New Jersey.